OfficeDev/office-js-docs-pr/reference/manifest/host.md

 ### Name
 Specifies the Host type targeted by this add-in.
+The value must be one of the following:

 - `Document` (Word)
 - `Database` (Access)